 The third scenario is the child who comes in and says that everything is fine with their vision, but during our testing we realize that glasses are definitely needed.

 So how do you know if your child needs eyeglasses?
 The only way to know for sure is to make schedule a yearly eye exam for them.
 Like everything else going on with their little bodies, their eyes can change seemingly overnight.
 Thanks to annual eye exams, our doctors can keep tabs on vision changes.

 In between those yearly eye exams, here are some things to watch for:

-If you believe your child may need glasses, or you haven’t brought them in during the past year, please give us a call so we can get an appointment scheduled for them.
+If you believe your child may need glasses, or you haven’t brought them in during the past year, please give us a call so we can get an appointment scheduled with a Carson City, Lake Tahoe, Fallon, or Reno optometrist.
 We offer a large selection of glasses for children of all ages, from infants to teens.
 And, our experienced opticians can help you decide if you’d like to add protective coatings or transitional lenses that convert the glasses to sunglasses.